 The Kindergarten classes spend most of September studying the history of transportation.
 The unit is divided into three areas – land, sea, and air.
 Of course, once we blast off into space, we have a wonderful astronaut party complete with “space” food!
 For those of you new to Broad Bay, I might as well let you know now- we are definitely a party school.
 It is one of our ways to keep learning a wonderful and memorable experience.

 I want to thank each of you for being so pleasant and cooperative.
 As this month progresses, we will be observing the children closely to see they are properly placed both socially and academically.
 Our primary concern is always the total wellbeing of your child.
 If we all keep that as our goal, this year should be fantastic.

 Each year brings fresh new faces, many of whom we do not yet recognize.
 Until we are familiar with you, we will check your ID against the names given on the registration form during pick up.

 You will soon find information regarding the Manor Schools September fundraiser coming home.
 You are under NO OBLIGATION at all.
 If you do not wish to participate that is okay, although obviously we would appreciate your support.
-All money earned will be used toward the purchase of more iPads, technology, and equipment.
+All money earned will be used toward the purchase of outside equipment.
 The grand prize this year is one month’s tuition for the top seller in all four schools.
-The top seller at each school will get half off tuition; second and third place will receive a $75 and $50 gift certificate to a local restaurant.
+The top seller at each school will get half off tuition.

 Some quick notes to help the school year start off smooth…